pran-7-5/eco_style/README.md

 https://www.synthesia.io/
 https://www.descript.com/
-If you want to become a Director and can't afford Warner Bros or Columbia Pictures or Anne Hathaway, you can use these.
+If you want to become a Director and can't afford Warner Bros or Columbia Pictures, you can use these.
 Free software is not available right now, but will be available after 1 year.
 These are very new right now.
 Don't upload yourself into this.

 Well, jobs will be different in the future.
 I have been developing Ai since 2017, and in 2012 I figured that people are very stupid and moving in the wrong direction.
 Don't worry Ai will take most jobs but still, I beat AI every day.
 Ai can't create something new, It can only use the data that already exists.
 The only issue is China, I really don't know what they are up to.
 I can't see what is happening inside China.